MEET THE TEAM AT WESTIN DRIVES

 Linda joined the team in 2007 and her role varies from receptionist, to purchasing admin, to attempting to keep the lads in order.
 She previously worked as a customer service manager for a coffee firm, so good customer service is second nature.
 Outside work, her main interest is in motor bikes.

 Matt, an apprentice-trained mechanical engineer with ONC level qualifications, has been in the industry for seven years, performing a broad range of work from precision machining, fitting and constructing to engineering drawing and repair work.
-He joined Westin Drives in 2016 to develop his knowledge, advance his engineering skills and for the opportunity to progress within a growing business.
-He is strengthening the precision machining workshop within Westin Drives but also works on the shop floor and on site.
-His aim is to ensure that each machine shop repair and each new product manufactured is to the highest of standards and the correct tolerances, keeping the customer happy and satisfied.
+He joined Westin Drives in 2016 to advance his knowledge and skills and for the opportunity to progress within a growing business.
+Besides developing our precision machining workshop, he also works on the shop floor and on site.
+His aim is to ensure that each machine shop repair and each new manufactured product is finished to the highest of standards and the correct tolerances, keeping the customer happy and satisfied.

 Wayne has been with us since 2004, repairing and rewinding a large range of electro-mechanical equipment.
 He's had a big part to play in training apprentices in the workshop.
 His previous experience was with DC repairs in the automotive sector but he can now turn his hand to all aspects of repair.
 "A recent addition to my role has been the final quality inspection.
 I'm enjoying this as it has made a real impact so far," he says.
 Outside work, Wayne enjoys spending time with his wife and three children, and following the fortunes of Huddersfield Town.